bernhardAxonIvy/doc/source/concepts/testing/web-testing.rst

 If you want to know more about web testing, have a look at the :github-build-examples:`second test in our demo project
-</crmIntegrationTests/src_test/ch/ivyteam/integrationtest/WebTestOrderForm.java>`
+</crmIntegrationTests/src_test/ch/ivyteam/integrationtest/WebTestOrderFormIT.java>`
-or at our `other demo projects
-<https://github.com/ivy-samples/ivy-project-demos>`__ and how they are tested.
+or at our :dev-url:`other demo projects </link/demos>` and how they are tested.

 If you want to learn more about how to build a CI/CD pipeline, take a look at the **CI/CD videos** in our :dev-url:`Tutorial section </tutorial>`.